-Individuals who are registered are often referred to as having "status."
-Being registered or having status can be important both for the individual and for the individual's community.
-For example, status First Nations individuals are entitled to certain legislated rights, have access to certain federal programs, such as non-insured health benefits and post-secondary education funding, and are entitled to treaty annuity payments.3 In addition, federal funding for some First Nations programs and services is based on the number of status First Nations individuals in the community.
+Individuals who are registered are often referred to as having "status," which can be important both for the individual but also for the individual's community.
+For example, status First Nations individuals are entitled to certain legislated rights, have access to certain federal programs, such as non-insured health benefits and post-secondary education funding, and are entitled to treaty annuity payments.3 In addition, federal funding for some First Nations programs and services is based on the number of status First Nations individuals.

 Prior to 1985, a status First Nations individual could be enfranchised for a variety of reasons.
-Enfranchisement meant losing entitlement to be registered and no longer being considered an "Indian" under the Indian Act for the purpose of becoming a full Canadian citizen.
-One of the ways a First Nations woman would be automatically enfranchised in the past - and thus lose status and its attendant rights - was by marrying a non-status First Nations man (commonly referred to as "marrying out").
+Enfranchisement meant losing entitlement to be registered and no longer being considered an "Indian" under the Indian Act.
+One of the reasons a First Nations woman could be enfranchised in the past was if she married a non-status First Nations man (commonly referred to as "marrying out").

 Part of Bill C-38 responds to a constitutional challenge brought forward in Nicholas v.
-Canada (Attorney General) 4 (Nicholas), which relates to continuing inequity in the Indian Act registration provisions for some individuals who had been enfranchised in the past and to their ability to transmit status under the Act to their direct descendants.
+Canada (Attorney General)4 (Nicholas), which relates to continuing inequity in the Indian Act registration provisions for some individuals who had been enfranchised in the past, as well as their ability to transmit status under the Act to their direct descendants.
 The representatives for the plaintiffs in Nicholas and the Minister of Indigenous Services agreed to put the litigation on hold while legislative amendments were pursued.
 5 Bill C-38 contains these amendments.
 The amendments in the bill mean that individuals whose status under the Act was reinstated after enfranchisement can transmit status to their direct descendants to the same extent as individuals who were never enfranchised.
-Currently, only women who were reinstated after being enfranchised for marrying non-status men can transmit status to their direct descendants to the same extent as individuals who were never enfranchised (clause 4).
+Currently, only women who were reinstated after being enfranchised for marrying non-status man can transmit status to her direct descendants to the same extent as individuals who were never enfranchised (clause 4).

-The bill also
+The bill will also:

-- repeals the term "mentally incompetent Indian" from the interpretation section of the Indian Act, replacing it with "dependent person" (clauses 1, 2 and 6); - permits persons to apply to have their names removed from the Indian Register (clause 3); and - entitles persons to have their names entered on the band list maintained by the Department of Indigenous Services Canada (ISC) for the band they were born into if they had ceased to be a band member as a result of marrying someone who was not a member of that band (clause 5(3)).
+- repeal the term "mentally incompetent Indian" from the interpretation section of the Indian Act, replacing it with "dependent person" (clauses 1, 2 and 6); - permit a person to apply to have their name removed from the Indian register (clause 3); and - entitle a person to have their name entered on the department Band List of the band they were born into if they had ceased to be a band member as a result of marrying someone who was not a member of that band (clause 5(3)).

-With respect to the use of the terms "Indian" and "First Nations," the former is widely seen as outdated and rooted in colonialism, and the latter is now preferred.
-However, "Indian" is still the term used in the Indian Act and has legal meaning.
+With respect to the use of "Indian" and "First Nations," the term "Indian" is widely seen as outdated and rooted in colonialism, and First Nations is the preferred term.
+However, it is still the term used in the Indian Act and has legal meaning.
 It is used in this legislative summary when necessary, particularly when quoting the Indian Act or historical documents.